Watson-Personal-Assistant/developer/_content/further-topics/service_usage.md

 weight: 20
 ---

-**Important**: The topic does not apply to trial accounts.
-Trial users are do not have a limit of digital interactions.

 When you purchase a flavor of Watson Assistant Solutions, you purchase a plan.
 As part of your plan, you are entitled to use a specific number of entities or digital interactions, or both per month.
 For example, your plan might include 3000 entities and 30000k digital interactions per month.

 Entities and digital interactions are defined as follows: